-Posted by David Monk 7 months ago
+Posted by David Monk about 1 year ago

 Microsoft’s developer conference is an opportunity for the company to shout about its innovative new offerings.
 This year’s event – Build 2019 – was no different, as it showcased many of its latest services designed to make it easier for developers to deploy applications to its public cloud.